 3. In a lake, there is a patch of lily pads.
 Every day, the patch doubles in size.
 If it takes 48 days for the patch to cover the entire lake, how long would it take for the patch to cover half of the lake?

 Check out the answers below, and best of luck!
-By the way, see if you have these weird habits prove you’re smarter than most.
+By the way, see if you can solve these hard riddles after you get the answers.

-- 5 minutes.
-Although you might have answered 100 minutes, the actual time is a little less than that.
-Since the question reveals that it would take 5 minutes for 1 widget machine to make 1 widget, you can determine that it would take 5 minutes for 100 widget machines to make 100 widgets.
+2. Five minutes.
+Although you might have answered 100 minutes, the actual time is less than that.
+Since the question reveals that it would take 5 minutes for 1 widget machine to make 1 widget, you can determine that it would also take 5 minutes for 100 widget machines to make 100 widgets.

-- 47 days.
+3. Forty-seven days.
 At first, your gut might tell you it would take 24 days.
-But remember: Since the area of the lake covered in lily pads doubles every day, a patch that covers half the lake would fully cover it in just one day.
+But remember: Since the area of the lake covered in lily pads doubles every day, a patch that covers half the lake would fully cover it in just one additional day.
 Subtract one day from 48 days, and what do you get?
 47 days.
 Now that’s a tricky math puzzle.